-- level by requiring the OCS to be installed without significantly impacting the historic integrity of this district contributor. - 3 The following mitigation measures were developed with the specific stations' historic character- - 4 defining features and contributors considered, as defined in their eligibility statements or NRHP - 5 nominations, which vary.
-When proposing Historic American Building Surveys (HABS), the current - 6 setting for each station was considered, which varies with regard to how substantially the current - 7 setting has already been altered by modern development.
-Consequently the proposed mitigation for - 8 each station varies as appropriate and is not uniform.
+The following mitigation measures were developed with the specific stations' historic character-defining features and contributors considered, as defined in their eligibility statements or NRHP nominations, which vary.
+When proposing Historic American Building Surveys (HABS), the current setting for each station was considered, which varies with regard to how substantially the current setting has already been altered by modern development.
+Also, the JPB has committed to consulting with local jurisdictions during the design process and prior to final design regarding OCS arrangement.
+Consequently the proposed mitigation for each station varies as appropriate and is not uniform.